tarellel/semantic_ui_views_generator/README.md

 --pagination                                # Specify if you want to add pagination to the index pages
                                             # Defaults: false (requires Pagy to use pagination)
 --metatags                                  # If you want the pages titles to use the meta-tags gem function for the page title
                                             # Default: false
+--layout                                    # Over-write your application layout file with a Semantic UI based layout
+                                            # Default: false
 ```